plone/plone.recipe.zope2zeoserver/README.txt

 zeo-conf-additional
   Give additional lines to zeo.conf.
 Make sure you indent any lines after the one with the parameter.

 monitor-address
   The address at which the monitor server should listen.
   The monitor server provides server statistics in a simple text format.

+relative-paths
+  Set this to `true` to make the generated scripts use relative paths.
+You can also enable this in the `[buildout]` section.

 Reporting bugs or asking questions
 ----------------------------------